msawt/q-ball/README.md

-# NOTE: This branch does NOT work!
-Use the soft equator branch instead.

 # Q-Ball
   This is an implementation of the Q-Ball reconstruction algorithm in C. Built using tracktools' platform for calculating maxima and loading in the data.